What To Know Before You Go To

 1. Look for the “tax refund” sticker on the business door or publications

-2. Ask for a VAT refund invoice – the invoice must be an official Change Place document, which Is the official VAT refund broker in Portugal.
+2. Ask for a VAT refund invoice – the invoice must be an official Change Place document, which Is the official VAT refund broker in Portugal and Spain.

 3. At the airport VAT desk, show the original invoice, the green VAT tax form, and the goods you have purchased.